BuildSchool-FETeam/schoolX-graphQL/README.md

 ### 3. RUN with docker: one command setup everything

+**WARNING: MUST READ**

+- You need to go to _docker-compose.yml_ file, looking at **environment** and change it follow your demand.
+- Run with docker can cost more RAM than traditional way, you should aware of it.

+**HOW TO RUN:**

-- This is the most easy way
+1. This is the easiest way:

   a.
 You should install docker from [https://www.docker.com/]

   b.
 Create a **data** folder inside the root folder of our project.

+  c. run command: `docker compose build`

-  c. run command: `docker compose up`
+  d. run command: `docker compose up`

-  d. if there is any problem after run the command above please run it one more time and you're good to go.
+  e. if there is any problem after run the command above (`docker compose up`) please run it one more time and you're good to go.
-  d.
-DONE :D

-**WARNING: MUST READ**

-- You need to go to _docker-compose.yml_ file, looking at **environment** and change it follow your demand.
-- Run with docker can cost more RAM than traditional way, you should aware of it.
+  f.
+AND THAT's IT :D

+2. Working withDB via:

+  a. localhost:4001

+  b.
+You can change this host in _docker-compose.yml_ file